 Tubman Over Jackson

-Yes, it is legal legal to stamp or write on money.
+Yes, it is legal to stamp or write on our money.
 The law simply states that it’s only illegal to deface currency “with the intent to render the bill unfit to be reissued.”
 Since our goal is to have Harriet in circulation, it’s legal.
-The United States is one of the only countries with this viewpoint and it enables us to share our political insights with our hard earned money.
+The United States is one of the only countries with this viewpoint and it enables us to share our political insights with our hard-earned money.
+Learn More…

 Nicknamed “Moses”, Tubman led groups of slaves to freedom with the help of the Underground Railroad.
 She also facilitated former slaves to compete with the waves of poor Irish immigrants for work in the North.
 Since the Fugitive Slave Law transformed many Northern States into increasing hostile areas many fled to Southern Ontario for relief.

 Tubman’s dangerous endeavers required spunk and ingenuity rarely seen before in women let alone women of color in an age that the practice of slavery was common place.
 She used the inclement weather of winter to reduce the odds of being seen and discovered.

 We have decided to join in with our 20+ years of experience creating stamps for money; projects including the currency tracking site WheresGeorge.com and Ben & Jerrys political movement to get money out of politics called the Stamp Stampede.

 Our stamp has been designed to ensure a precise impression on every bill.
 We are the trusted source that provides easy to align stamps with the correct size Harriet head to fully cover jackson.

 “They say that time changes things, but you actually have to change them yourself.”